 Montrose is a very small city located in the state of Michigan.
 With a population of 1,573 people and three constituent neighborhoods, Montrose is the 398th largest community in Michigan.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Montrose is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Montrose is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Montrose who work in office and administrative support (16.32%), sales jobs (13.06%), and food service (7.90%).

-The percentage of people in Montrose with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 12.12% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Montrose is quite a bit lower than the national average among all cities of 21.84%: just 12.12% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Montrose in 2010 was $16,665, which is low income relative to Michigan and the nation.
 This equates to an annual income of $66,660 for a family of four.

 The people who call Montrose home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montrose residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Montrose include Irish, English, French , and Dutch.

 The most common language spoken in Montrose is English.
 Other important languages spoken here include Spanish and Italian.